cosmos/cosmos-sdk/snapshots/README.md

 To illustrate, assume that we are currently at height 960 with `pruning-keep-recent = 50`, `pruning-interval = 10`, and `state-sync.snapshot-interval = 100`.
 Let's assume that
-the snapshot that was triggered at height `900` just finishes.
-Then, we can prune height `900` right away (that is, when we call `Commit()` at height 960) because it (`900`) is less than `960 - 50 = 910`.
+the snapshot that was triggered at height `900` **just finishes**.
+Then, we can prune height `900` right away (that is, when we call `Commit()` at height 960 because 900 is less than `960 - 50 = 910`.

-Let's now assume that all settings stay the same but `pruning-keep-recent = 100`.
-In that case, we cannot prune height `900` which is greater than `960 - 100 = 850`.
-As a result, height 900 is persisted until we can prune it according to the pruning settings.
+Let's now assume that all conditions stay the same but the snapshot at height 900 is **not complete yet**.
+Then, we cannot prune it to avoid deleting a height that is still being snapshotted.
+Therefore, we keep track of this height until the snapshot is complete.
+The height 900 will be pruned at the first height h that satisfied the following conditions:
+- the snapshot is complete
+- h is a multiple of `pruning-interval`
+- snapshot height is less than h - `pruning-keep-recent`

+Note that in both examples, if we let current height = C, and previous height P = C - 1, then for every height h that is:

+P - `pruning-keep-recent` - `pruning-interval` <= h <= P - `pruning-keep-recent`

+we can prune height h.
+In our first example, all heights 899 - 909 fall in this range and are pruned at height 960 as long as h is not a snapshot height (E.g. 900).

+That is, we always use current height to determine at which height to prune (960) while we use previous to determine which heights are to be pruned (959 - 50 - 10 = 899-909 = 959 - 50).

 ## Configuration